WICG/manifest-incubations/archived/translations-explainer.md

 # Web App Translations

+**This document is obsolete.
+The manifest editors have chosen to implement this using a different approach.
+You can track the progress in [w3c/manifest#1101](https://github.com/WICG/manifest-incubations/pull/103).**

+---

 Authors: [Aaron Gustafson](https://github.com/aarongustafson), Louise Brett (loubrett@google.com), Glen Robertson (glenrob@chromium.org)

 TODO: This explainer needs to be updated to match the [Web Manifest Overrides](https://github.com/w3c/manifest/issues/1045) proposal.